How To Clean A Smelly Washer (And Keep It Smelling Fresh)

 - Essential Oil

-An often overlooked step in how to clean a smelly washer is the pre-scrub.
-Start by removing and scrubbing all soap, bleach, and fabric softener dispensers.
-Use an old toothbrush, or the corner of your sponge to dig inside the cracks and corners.
+An often-overlooked step in how to clean a smelly washer is the pre-scrub.
+Start by removing and scrubbing all of the soap, bleach, and fabric softener dispensers.
+Use an old toothbrush, or the corner of your sponge to dig inside the cracks and corners and clean them well.
 Remove the buildup inside the pipes of the dispensers if you’re able to reach them.

 Top-load model owners need to clean around the door and hinges where dirt can go unseen.
-For front-load models, wipe down and clean around the rubber seal to remove the accumulated gunk in the gasket.
+For front-load models, wipe down and clean around the rubber seal to remove the accumulated gunk in the rubber gaskets.
 It’s best to get these areas scrubbed before you deep clean the drum.

-If you want to really simplify how to clean a smelly washer, it’s all about mold control.
+The most important factor in cleaning your washing machine is mold control.
 Bleach is incredible for killing mold and mildew.
-Take precautions, like rubber gloves and room ventilation, when using this product.
-And NEVER mix bleach with other cleaners.
+Take precautions, like rubber gloves and room ventilation, when using this product, and NEVER mix bleach with other cleaners.

 Baking Soda & Vinegar Wash

-After the bleach has sanitized the drum, this combination works as a secondary cleaner and deodorizer for your washer.
-It should remove any lingering dirt and grime, leaving your washer odor-free and back to regular working order.
+After the bleach has sanitized the drum, this combination works as a secondary washing machine cleaner and deodorizer for your washer.
+It should remove any lingering dirt and grime, leaving your washer odor-free and back in working order.

 - Mix ¼ cup of baking soda with ¼ cup of water and add it to your machine’s detergent container.